EthanCrouse/EmailResponder/README.md

-# 🤖 Email Responded Bot
+# 🤖 ProseAI

-A personalized email assistant that reads your unread emails and writes thoughtful replies in your own prose style.
+A personalized email assistant that reads your unread emails and writes thoughtful replies in your prose style.

 Give it access to your inbox and a few example messages you've written — it'll learn your tone and style, and automatically draft replies for incoming unread messages.